Logistics automation systems are gaining rapid traction in the world of supply chain. To help you understand why, let's quickly think of use case.

 Once the driverless-car is loaded with orders, it commences the journey on the said route.
 As it reaches a customer’s location, the vehicle releases a smart drone.
 This drone rises to the customer’s window, delivers the order and takes a quick picture of the customer holding her order as proof of delivery.
 So, in this entire process, starting with the order being placed till the delivery being completed, the only manual intervention needed was while placing the order.
 That’s the power of automation.
 Even though the story might appear to be a bit futuristic, it cannot be denied that the benefits of supply chain automation are immense.

-With the increasing need to execute same-day deliveries and shrink operational expenses, it’s becoming absolutely imperative for businesses to introduce automation in core supply chain and logistics processes.
+With the increasing need to execute same-day deliveries and shrink operational expenses, it’s becoming absolutely imperative for businesses to partner with logistics automation companies.
 But the question is, are businesses ready to embrace automation?
 That’s something the CIOs and VP logistics can answer well.

-Here is a quick checklist of things that IT-stakeholders need to keep in mind when embarking on a journey to automate core logistics processes.
+Here is a quick checklist of things that IT-stakeholders need to keep in mind when embracing an advanced logistics automation system.

 Traditional supply chain and logistic processes work in silos making it difficult to introduce automation.
 Modern supply chain management platforms ensure that disparate IT-architecture like, OMS, WMS, TMS, 3PL systems and more are interoperable.
 This ensures that core delivery processes like job allocation, scheduling, real-time tracking etc. do not need any manual intervention.

-Automation is much more than just reducing the burden on human resources.
-It’s also about making supply chain processes proactive.
-An advanced supply chain and logistics management software can automatically predict delays, risks, generate accurate ETAs and do much more by leveraging Digital Control Towers (DCT).
+A logistics automation solution does much more than just reducing the burden on human resources.
+It also makes supply chain processes proactive.
+Logistics automation software can automatically predict delays, risks, generate accurate ETAs and do much more by leveraging Digital Control Towers (DCT).